 The Issuer is a specialised credit institution, it is the mortgage lending vehicle of OTP Group in Hungary.
 The operation of the Issuer is regulated by the Mortgage Credit Institutions Act.
 As a specialised credit institution, the business activity of the Issuer is limited to providing housing and general purpose mortgage loans to the retail segment, refinancing the mortgage loan portfolio of commercial banks, and determining the market and collateral value of real estate.
-The Issuer is market leader in terms of its mortgage bond portfolio based on the 3Q 2023 Covered Bond Transparency Report prepared by the Issuer for the MNB.
+The Issuer is market leader in terms of its mortgage bond portfolio based on the FY 2024 Covered Bond Transparency Report prepared by the Issuer for the MNB.
 The product range of the Issuer features housing loans and construction loans as well as loans for property refurbishing purposes, including market and state-subsidised versions.
-During the first nine months of 2023, close to 30 per cent. of retail mortgage loans disbursed in Hungary were granted by the Issuer.
+During 2024, over 31 per cent. of retail mortgage loans disbursed in Hungary were granted by the Issuer.

-Loans offered by the Issuer are disbursed in close cooperation with OTP Bank.
-The two institutions split the tasks related to mortgage lending activities based on their agreement.
 The mortgage, as well as the prohibition of alienation and encumbrance, are registered in the land register in favour of the Issuer for the properties pledged as collateral for the loans.
 Mortgage bank refinancing is done through the sale and purchase of independent liens.
 A commercial bank sells independent liens related to the mortgage loan it provides, which can be traded separately, to the Issuer and undertakes a repurchase obligation as repayment.
 The mortgage loans remain on the balance sheet of the commercial bank, its credit risk is borne by the commercial bank, and the tasks related to the customer are performed by the commercial bank, but the Issuer has the unconditional right to request registration of the liens in the land register under its name.
-In the event of default by the commercial bank, the Issuer becomes the holder of the independent lien and the claim secured by the lien.
+In the event of default by the commercial bank, the Issuer becomes the holder of the independent lien and the claim secured by the lien

+Loans offered by the Issuer are disbursed in close cooperation with OTP Bank, with the two institutions having agreed the split of tasks related to mortgage lending activities between them.
+See "Description of the Issuer's Business - Business Overview of the Issuer - Mortgage loan origination - Cooperation between the Issuer and the Guarantor".
 The Issuer funds its operation by the issuance of securities (which could be Green Mortgage Notes issued in accordance with its Green Strategy and its Green Mortgage Bond Framework) and loans taken out on the interbank market.